ericbeaubrun/ericbeaubrun/README.md

 # Welcome to My GitHub Profile!

 Hi, my name is Eric.
-I'm a passionate Full-Stack Developer Student specializing in Java for the back-end and React/Angular for the front-end.
+I'm a passionate Full-Stack Developer Student specializing in Express.js and Next.js.

 ---